JordanRSimons/modeling-vorticity/notebooks/.ipynb_checkpoints/02_analysis_and_plotting-checkpoint.md

 vort_nofilter = np.copy(vort)
 ```

-Finally, to make the ROMS vorticity data be more similar in precision to the interpolated LGR vorticity data, we "smooth" it as well, by replacing each value on the plot with the local mean of the surrounding 5 by 5 box of values, along with some operations to handle some edge cases NaNs.
+Finally, to make the ROMS vorticity data be more similar in form to the interpolated LGR vorticity data, we "smooth" it as well, by replacing each value on the plot with the local mean of the surrounding 5 by 5 box of values, along with some operations to handle some edge cases NaNs.

 ```python
 # where romvort is nan, plug in 0, otherwise keep the original value